EMC China Lab

 What Are Handmade Toys?

 Handmade toys are distinct from mass-produced industrial toys in that they are created entirely by hand, rather than produced industrially.
-Handmade toys typically fall into categories such as wooden crafts, fabric toys, ceramics and woven items; often using natural materials like solid wood, cotton and linen with exquisite craftsmanship such as mortise-and-tenon joints or embroidery for an added special touch.
+Handmade toys typically fall into categories such as wooden crafts, fabric toys, ceraMICs and woven items; often using natural materials like solid wood, cotton and linen with exquisite craftsmanship such as mortise-and-tenon joints or embroidery for an added special touch.

 Hand-crafted toys stand out due to the warmth and authenticity of handmade creation.
 However, due to a lack of standardization in production processes — such as uneven edge polishing or hand-mixed paints — handmade toys entering EU markets must undergo ce testingfor safety assurance purposes.